-- Install an irrigation system to cut down on watering and add low-voltage or solar-powered lighting to improve visibility on footpaths and steps in the evenings.
+- Install an irrigation system to cut down on hand watering, and add low-voltage or solar-powered lighting to improve visibility on footpaths and steps in the evenings.

-- Plant in resin or foam-walled containers and use lightweight “soil-less” mixtures to reduce the weight of each planter.
-To make them even more mobile, put individual pots on casters.
+- Plant in resin or foam-walled containers and use lightweight soilless mixtures to reduce the weight of each planter.
+To make them even more mobile, put larger pots on casters.

-Protection against pests and the elements while gardening is important, too.
-This applies for both caregivers and seniors.
-New York dermatologist Arielle Kauvar says gardeners should slather on sunscreen and insect repellents before putting on clothes to ensure no area is overlooked.
+- Protection against pests and the elements while gardening is important, too.
+New York City dermatologist Dr. Arielle Kauvar says gardeners should slather on sunscreen and insect repellents before putting on clothes to ensure no area is overlooked.
 “And don’t forget to protect your lips,” Dr. Kauvar notes, suggesting a lip balm with an SPF of at least 30.

 - Work in the mornings and evenings, when the sun is low and it’s coolest outside.

-- Wear sturdy shoes, a broad-brimmed hat, sunglasses and gardening gloves.
+- Wear sturdy closed toe shoes, a broad-brimmed hat, sunglasses and gardening gloves.